pranjalbaruah/Quickstart/README.md

 <h2>As an administrator, how do I install and configure an ownCloud server?</h2>

-<p><strong>IMPORTANT:</strong> When the ownCloud prerequisites are fulfilled and all ownCloud files are installed, you can install and configure an ownCloud server by running the Installation wizard. </p>
+<p>When the ownCloud prerequisites are fulfilled and all ownCloud files are installed, you can install and configure an ownCloud server by running the Installation wizard. </p>

 <p>This involves three steps:</p>